ags12-sys/CMOR-438/README.md

 # CMOR-438: Data Science and Machine Learning

-**Purpose:** To implement Supervised and Unsupervised machine learning using the real data sets _____, ____, and ____.
+**Purpose:** To implement supervised and unsupervised machine learning using the real data sets _____, ____, and ____.

-**Libraries:** This repository uses the libraries NumPy, Matplotlib, Pandas, Seaborn, and SciKit Learn in order to implement the Supervised and Unsupervised Learning models.
+---

-### Supervised Learning
+## Supervised Learning

-Included in the Supervised Learning folder is implementations of the following models:
+The Supervised Learning folder contains implementations of the following models:

--Perceptron
+- Perceptron
--Gradient Descent
+- Gradient Descent
--Linear Regression
+- Linear Regression
--Logistic Regression
+- Logistic Regression
--Neural Networks
+- Neural Networks
--K-Nearest Neighbors
+- K-Nearest Neighbors (KNN)
--Decision Trees
+- Decision Trees
--Ensemble
+- Ensemble methods
--Multilayer Perceptron
+- Multilayer Perceptron (MLP)
--Random Forest
+- Random Forest

-Each other these folders include a README.md which describes the models in detail as well as how to reproduce the results provided.
+Each of these folders includes a README.md that describes the model details and explains how to reproduce the provided results.

+---

-### Unsupervised Learning
+## Unsupervised Learning

-Included in the Unsupervised Learning folder is implementations of the following models:
+The Unsupervised Learning folder contains implementations of the following models:

--Principle Component Analysis
+- Principal Component Analysis (PCA)
--K-Means Clustering
+- K-Means Clustering
--DBSCAN
+- DBSCAN

+Each of these folders includes a README.md that describes the model details and explains how to reproduce the provided results.

+---
+Notes:
+- Folder-level README files contain reproduction instructions and model-specific details.
+- Replace the placeholders for the dataset names (_____) with the actual dataset names when available.